15 Marketing metrics to maintain & measure small business growth

 This is one of the most effective metrics you can measure throughout the consideration phase.
 Look at how many visitors are actually clicking on your CTAs.
 This can be further segmented into two buckets:

-Measure the CTR of your CTAs and look for optimisation opportunities.
+Measure the click-through rate (CTR) of your CTAs and look for optimisation opportunities.
 For example, how does a change in colour or copy affect conversion rates?
 Make small tweaks, split test and see how these changes improve performance.

 Metrics for Retention